-Marketing videos aren’t always made directly for customers as you saw in the first Personalized Video example on this list.
+Marketing videos aren’t always made directly for customers as you saw in the first Personalised Video example on this list.
 Sometimes one brand makes them for partner companies to leverage.
-For example, a realty company might create Personalized Videos for its agents to use to introduce themselves to potential clients.
+For example, a realty company might create Personalised Videos for its agents to use to introduce themselves to potential clients.

 In this example, Google wanted to support SMBs.
 To do so, they offered a creative solution: unique videos highlighting the best parts of that brand’s Google My Business profile.

-From their most popular photos to top reviews, these Personalized Videos told each brand’s story in a visual format they could share with their customers.
+From their most popular photos to top reviews, these Personalised Videos told each brand’s story in a visual format they could share with their customers.

 Best for: Adding on new products going forward

-Allianz was thinking long-term with their award-winning personalized onboarding campaign.
+Allianz was thinking long-term with their award-winning personalised onboarding campaign.
 They shot scenes in a modular format so they could add new products as needed.

 And the creative is riveting, too.
 With pyrotechnics, 3D simulations and live-action stunts, new customers were immersed in an entertaining visual tour of their insurance purchases.
 Who said insurance was boring?